ASNeG/OpcUaStack/docs/source/getting_started/hello_world.rst

 In the OPC UA everything (objects, variables, types, methods etc.) is *nodes* and every *node* must be identified by a unique *node ID*.
 Our **HelloWorldFolder** is an *object* with
 ID "ns=1;i=1", that means it belongs to *namespace* 1 and has *identifier* 1.

-The next important OPC UA conception is *references*, they describe relations between *nodes*.
+The next important OPC UA conception is *references*, they describe relationships between *nodes*.
 In our case folder **HelloWorldFolder** is placed on folder *Objects*.
 This relation is described by the following sting:

 .. code-block:: xml